 A corporation chooses to sell shares of a company to bring in additional revenue to invest in further production and income.

 The company makes money when it sells shares of stock.
 Companies use this money when they are small and trying to grow or when they are larger and attempting to expand.
 The company may later elect to repurchase its shares, continue to sell more, or stop selling completely.

 What Is The Market?

 The market is essentially a marketplace where shares of stock are bought and sold.
 The market is also commonly referred to as the stock exchange.
-The three largest markets in the United States are the New York Stock Exchange (NYSE), American Stock Exchange (AMEX) and the National Association of Securities Dealers (NASDAQ).
+The three largest markets in the United States are the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX), and the National Association of Securities Dealers (NASDAQ).

 These are brokers making purchases for their clients.
 However, with the age of the internet, it’s extremely convenient and reliable to make your purchases online as an alternative.